Cognitive Behavioral Model Of Bulimia Nervosa (2003)

 - Interpersonal difficulties

-Fairburn, Cooper & Shafran (2003) proposed a transdiagnostic model of eating disorder, of which this model of bulimia forms a part.
-One interesting characteristic of the treatment is that “The patient’s specific eating disorder diagnosis is not of relevance to the treatment.
+One interesting characteristic of the full transdiagnostic model is that “The patient’s specific eating disorder diagnosis is not of relevance to the treatment.
 Rather, its content is dictated by the particular psychological features present and the processes that appear to be maintaining them”.

 This is a Psychology Tools information handout.
 Suggested uses include: